For the next few months, life went on surprisingly well.

 “I work under Belphegor.
 I am not here to be your babysitter.
-I think my master wants me to be the one babysit by you.”
+I think my master wants me to be the one babysat by you.”
 He continued, digging his hands deep into his front pockets, looking like he wanted to be anywhere but there.

 Zoe frowned.
 She had to what?

-Eneizar and Iaosur were more than happy when Gakhas walked out of her room, giggling between themselves like two high school girls; Chen and Ezekiel were curious.
+Eneizar and Iaosur were more than happy when Gakhas walked out of her room, giggling between themselves like two high school girls.
+Chen and Ezekiel were curious.

 “Who’s he?”
-Chen asked, scanning the new and very weird face. those eyes were impossible to miss.
+Chen asked, scanning the new and very weird face.
+Those eyes were impossible to miss.

 “My baby to sit,” Not even Chen understood what she meant so she pointed at the vanity demon,“Eneizar, explain.”

 “This little guy here is Gakhas.
 He’s under Belphegor so he’s the definition of laziness.
 However, don’t be fooled.
 Just because he is lazy doesn’t mean he is inoffensive.
-He has a certain personality that makes demons underestimate him.
+He has a personality that makes demons underestimate him.
 I think Bel wants you to teach him one or two things,” The demon started, getting up and wrapping a hand loosely around the sloth demon.